DataVizExplorer/DataVizExplorer.github.io/sample_page.md

 -	Amount Spent
 Average amount spent by users from both group is considered to investigate whether new web design contributes to increase in revenue or not?
 ### Analysis
 The hypothesis testing A/B and confidence interval calculation will be performed on both variables conversion rate and amount spent.

+- 1. #### Conversion rate

 <p align = "center" width="100%">
 <img src="images/Project1/Conversion_rate_group_wise_10.jpg" width="400" height="300" />